-We entrust a huge amount of private and personal data to web sites and services which could be enormously damaging if it is exposed, yet often all that stands in the way is a single password.
+We entrust a huge amount of personal data to web sites and services which could be enormously damaging if it is exposed, yet often all that stands in the way is a password.

 Even worse, many of us are guilty of practicing poor password security, making it easy for hackers to gain access.

 But it doesn't need to be this way.
 Securing your privacy with a strong password is straightforward provided you follow some basic rules.
 And managing a large collection of logins can be simplified with affordable (sometimes free) tools.

 The golden rules for great password security

 What makes a good password?

 When it comes to creating strong passwords, length is crucial.